 The Wastewater Collection Division cleans catch basins on a regular basis in known problem areas, and on an as needed basis in other areas of the collection system.
 In addition, by pumping and treating the first flush following a precipitation event and then filling the 4.0 MGD equalization basin, solids and floatables are less problematic.
-In 2018, 600 catch basins were cleaned which resulted in 25.2 ton of debris being removed from the collection system.
+In 2022, City crews cleaned 1002 catch basins of debris that would ultimately entered the collection systems.